YMMV: Miracle on 34th Street

 - Colbert Bump: This film gave the Macy's Thanksgiving Day Parade (which was just recovering from its two-year absence during World War II) a huge boost in popularity, as pointed out in the parade's 85th anniversary special.

-- Hilarious in Hindsight: Seeing the Macy's people so worried about Gimbels, knowing that Macy's was eventually the big winner of that rivalry.
+- Seeing the Macy's people so worried about Gimbels, knowing that Macy's was eventually the big winner of that rivalry.

 - Uncanny Valley: The colorized version gives everyone a rather "off" skin tone, making everyone look a bit like either they are made of paper or plastic.